 You should also note that this toilet is harder to install, plus it’s somewhat louder than our other choices.
 That being said, the gallons per hour is rated at a respectable 1750.
 This system is also on the bigger side at 35.5 x 31 x 22 inches, so you will need a bigger space.
 Finally, it comes in a white and modern style.

 - Harder to install

 - Not recommended to be connected to other appliances

 Buyer’s Guide: How to Select the Best Macerating Toilet

 Important Things to Know About a Macerating Toilet

 If you are planning on installing a toilet that is not in a convenient location to your sewer line, you will run into issues getting the unit to “flush” in the right direction.
 The basic plumbing in your home works with gravity and a series of vents to allow anything you “flush” to run downhill.

 When you are installing a bathroom in a basement that is below the sewer line, or in a garage that is off-center of said line, it will require more assistance than gravity can handle.
 This is why a macerating toilet has become popular in these situations.
 Let’s take a look at the functions of the toilet, so you have a better idea of what you should be looking for in an “upflush” system.

-Now that you have an idea of how this type of toilet system works, we wanted to touch base on a few other features that are important to their decision-making process.
+Now that you have an idea of how this type of toilet system works, we wanted to touch base on a few other features that are important when choosing the best upflush toilet for your home.

 Interested in a modern wall-hung toilet system?
 Take a look at our article outlining the six best options you can buy today!